TBroz15/Create-PROPERLY/README.md

 A vanilla+ modpack, centered on Create 6, with everything necessary such as QOL and Optimization Mods.
 Nothing less, nothing more, just proper!

+#### If you want the PROPER tutorial on how to install this modpack PROPERLY, click this link!

+# Why?

+## Motivation

+Viewers from [my YouTube channel](https://www.youtube.com/@TBroz15) asked with THOUSANDS of comments asked for the mod's name, how to install it, how to get any Create-themed modpack, and whatever nonsense.
+So I made a dedicated modpack to simplify everything and make sure it is stable and PROPER as much as possible, while adding more aspects.

+## Credits

 Original [Create mod](https://github.com/Creators-of-Create/Create) by the Create team.

-The icon for this modpack is a full simplified remake of the Create's icon.
+The icon for "Create: PROPERLY" is a full simplified remake of the Create's icon.
 The icon of "Create: PROPERLY" was made by TuxeBro and is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/

 ###### mod name?